pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 - unzip (or something equivalent to extract files from .zip archive files.)
 - az cli (only for AKS deployments)
 - pks cli (only for PKS deployments)
-- Google Cloud SDK and gcloud (only for GKe deployments)
+- Google Cloud SDK and gcloud (only for GKE deployments)

 Some of the required applications are binary files that you download from the organization's download area; other applications can be installed by using a Linux package manager.